SoftcatMS/terraform-azure-recovery-services-replication/README.md

 # terraform-azure-site-recovery
-Deploys Azure Site Recovery vault and configures replication for existing Azure VM.
+Deploys Azure Site Recovery vault and configures replication for existing Azure VMs.

+`Prerequisite` the subnets where the exisitng VMs reside must have the 'Microsoft.Storage' service endpoint enabled to allow access to the replication cache storage account

+`WARNING` adding additional disks to a VM already replicated will destory the current replication first before the entire VM is re-replicated.
+This can take additional time to complete.

 ## Usage Examples
 Review the examples folder: [examples](./examples)